clydebarrow/rvstuff/poe/README.md

 ## Dish cable

 The cable supplied with the dish (either () or []) is an outdoor rated Cat5e ethernet cable.
-Any other ethernet cable you use (e.g. from the POE injector to the router) should be at Cat5e or Cat6.
+Any other ethernet cable you use (e.g. from the POE injector to the router) should be shielded Cat5e or Cat6.

 ## Connectors